lucianoayres/rabbitmq-nodejs-poc/README.md

 # RabbitMQ with Node.js POC

-Basic RabbitMQ integration with Node.js using the 'amqpblib' package.
+Basic RabbitMQ integration with Node.js using the 'amqplib' package.

 ## Usage